 From Hollywood to Main Street, it's being heralded as the beginning of a home entertainment revolution.
 It's called DVD Video.
 With a digital picture that's better than laser disc, and state-of-the-art digital audio, DVD is destined to change your home into a, well, you get the picture.
 Now movies meet the digital age.
 And Philips Magnavox is there to help make the introductions.
+DVD Video from Philips Magnavox.
+Technology for the heart, the spirit and the imagination.
 Let's make things better.
 PHILIPS MAGNAVOX